Australian Conference on Rock Mechanics 2026

 Dr Samintha Perera is an Australian Research Council Future Fellow, working as a senior lecturer at the University of Melbourne.
 Her major research focuses on rock-fluid interactions in deep underground reservoirs during various gas storage and extraction processes (e.g. CO2, H2, CH4).
 Her research led her to win some major nationally and internationally competitive awards, including the Dorothy Hill Medal from the Australian Academy of Science in 2022, the ROCHA Medal from ISRM in 2014, and the Philip Law Medal from the Royal Society of Victoria in 2016.
 She has been featured among the”top 2% scientists in the world in the Energy field” in the Stanford University Review in 2020-2025, Engineers Australia’s “Create” Magazine in 2022 and Royal Institution of Australia’s “COSMOS” science magazine in 2024.
 She serves as an Executive Editor for the Journal of Gas Science and Engineering, Associate Editor for the International Journal of Rock Mechanics and Mining Sciences, and editor for Minerals, G4, and Deep Resources Engineering.
 She contributes to developing/modifying Australian Standards for soil and rock testing as a member of the Standards Australia Soil and Rock Testing Committee (CE-009).

-Dr Olivier Buzzi Professor of Geotechnical Engineering, University of Newcastle
+Prof. Olivier Buzzi University of Newcastle

-Provisional title: A stochastic approach for the prediction of large discontinuity shear strength
+A stochastic approach for the prediction of large discontinuity shear strength

 Dr. Olivier Buzzi was admitted at the Ecole Normale Superieure (ENS) de Cachan in 1997 and obtained the French National Agrégation of Civil Engineering in 2000.
 He completed a Master on rock joints (in 2001) and PhD on the hydromechanical behaviour of contacts between geomaterials in the context of nuclear waste storage (completed in 2004) at the University Joseph Fourier, Grenoble.